asalovaara/Trollbot/backend/README.md

 ### Starting the application
 After Installing and Building the application can now be run locally with the command `npm start`.

+In rasa folder:

+Run Rasa server with `rasa run --enable-api --cors "*" --debug`.
+Run Rasa Action server with `rasa run actions`

-Visit [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Visit [http://localhost:3001](http://localhost:3001) to view app in the browser.

 ### Clean
 Run script `npm run clean` to remove the generated production build version of the frontend from the folder.